drojaazu/suddendesu/content/entry/alien-vs-predator/index.md

 Something that may have crossed your mind about this soft DIPs system is contention between the two "sources": if both the hardware switches and these virtual switches are present, which takes precedence?

-The next logical thought is, well, that's probably why they removed the copying code.
+The next logical thought is, well, that's probably why they removed the aforementioned copying code.
 Sure, that's a possibility.
 Perhaps these soft switches replaced the use of the hardware switches entirely.
 Or perhaps there were different build targets: one for dev hardware that copied from physical switches and disabled the soft switch code, and vice versa for non-dev hardware.

-Another possibility is that the two systems "coexisted," that there was another flag that determined which source to use, and that the hardware copy code was removed because it was the production build, as we initially surmised.
+Another possibility is that the two systems "coexisted," that there was another flag that determined which source to use, and that the hardware copy code was removed because it was the production build as we initially surmised.

 I lean more towards that last scenario, and that's because there is indeed a "soft switch enable" flag in the code.
 It is the byte located at 0xFF81D8 and it must be non-zero to enable the use of the soft switches UI.

-How to set that flag is unknown since all references to it are reads and nothing that writes to it except for RAM initialization on startup.
+How to set that flag is unknown since all references to it are reads and nothing writes to it except for RAM initialization on startup.
 All that it really does in our final version is act as the flag to enable the soft switches code, and to disable the object spawner (for reasons that we will describe in that section below).
-Presumably, however, it would have also been used in that routine that copied from hardware switch state: if set, skip the hardware copy and use the "virtual" switches instead.
+Presumably, it would have also been used in the missing routine that copied the hardware debug switches.

-So, in summary, our version of Alien vs Predator does not use the debug DIP hardware, but it does have a number of debug tools which are enabled using bitwise flags in a layout that is identical to a RAM copy of those DIP switches.
-Those flags are enabled/disabled by an in-game tool that "emulates" the DIPs, mapping each switch to an input on all three player controllers.
+So, in summary, our version of Alien vs Predator does not use the debug DIP hardware, but it does have a number of debug tools which are enabled using bitwise flags in a layout that is identical how other games make use of the switches.
+Those flags are toggled by an in-game tool that "emulates" the DIPs, mapping each switch to an input on all three player controllers.
 There are a number of possibilities for why the actual, physical DIP switches are not used in the final version, but since there is a flag to enable/disable the use of the software switches, it's likely that the hardware switch copy was simply removed before the final build.

 Without further ado, here is the MAME cheat to enable the software switches.
-Don't forget you'll need to press Player 4 B2+B3 simultaneously to toggle the display.
+Don't forget you'll need to press Player 4 B2+B3 simultaneously to display/hide the switch interface.
+You will also need to set the "global debug tools enable" flag with switch 1-1 to enable any of the tools (see the next section).

 ```
   <cheat desc="Enable Debug Soft DIPs">